There was a problem loading the comments.

 Print

-When creating a VM, there are a number of settings that ensure optimal performance.
+When creating a VM, there are a number of settings can be configured to ensure optimal performance.

 A good start is to watch this video on Youtube: (opens in a new window) https://www.youtube.com/embed/fn6iJzRQDkw